-Over the past decade, the United States has witnessed alarming increases in rates of sexually transmitted infections (STIs) including syphilis, chlamydia, and gonorrhea, amounting to a public health crisis.
+Over the past decade, the United States has witnessed alarming increases in rates of syphilis, chlamydia, and gonorrhea, amounting to a public health crisis.
 From 2014 to 2018, the rates of reported cases of primary and secondary syphilis, congenital syphilis, gonorrhea, and chlamydia rose 71%, 185%, 63%, and 19%, respectively.
-Human papillomavirus (HPV), the most common STI, accounts for 14 million new infections each year.
+Human papillomavirus (HPV), the most common sexually transmitted infection (STI), accounts for 14 million new infections each year.

 The consequences of the STI epidemic are enormous.
-When left untreated, STIs can lead to long-term, irreversible health outcomes such as chronic pelvic pain, infertility, adverse pregnancy outcomes, neonatal death, and congenital abnormalities, and can facilitate HIV acquisition.
-HPV can cause numerous forms of cancer, although most HPV types associated with cancer are preventable through vaccination.
-HPV vaccination rates are lower than for other routinely recommended childhood and adolescent vaccinations in the United States despite evidence that the vaccine has a substantial impact on reducing HPV infections, HPVassociated pre-cancers, cancers, and genital warts.
+When left untreated, STIs can lead to long-term, irreversible health outcomes such as chronic pain, infertility, and miscarriage and can facilitate HIV acquisition.
+HPV can cause numerous forms of cancer, although most HPV strains associated with cancer are preventable through a vaccine.
 Many Americans largely underestimate the risk of STIs and for myriad reasons may not proactively seek care.
-In addition, racial and ethnic disparities contribute to an unequal burden of STIs in the United States.
+Racial and ethnic disparities further contribute to the unequal burden of STIs in the United States.

 As recognized by several national reports and authorities, efforts to date to address STIs have been fragmented and insufficient.
 Despite actions to reverse the trend, resources are often strained in many state and local public health settings.
 In addition, STIs cost Americans billions of dollars each year in direct medical expenses.
 Combined, the health and economic toll can affect the quality of life and prosperity of millions of people.
-Coordinated, innovative approaches and sustained efforts are needed to reverse this increasing trajectory and to curtail the ever-growing burden of STIs.
+Coordinated, innovative approaches and sustained efforts are needed to reverse this increasing trajectory and curtail the ever-growing burden of STIs.